GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 NOTE that our function code added `created`.

-### Deploy the Function to GCP Functions
+### Deploy the code to Google Cloud Functions

 This is very easy thanks to the gcloud CLI.

     gcloud functions deploy main --trigger-http

-In this case, `main` is the name of the function you want to trigger in your code, triggered by a HTTP request.
+In this case, `main` is the name of the function you want to trigger in your code, triggered by an HTTP request.

 > NOTE: If you used the emulator above, you can simply prefix the command with `gcloud`